 A mission goes bad for secret agent Ethan Hunt and his spying team, which includes Emilio Estevez.
 They are all killed, but Cruise escapes.
 Agent Cruise finds out he can’t trust his government bosses after one tries to kill him when he meets up with him, but Cruise escapes again, this time by blowing up a giant fish tank with explosive chewing gum.

 Luckily Jim Phelps (Jon Voight) is Cruise’s mentor and whom Cruise can trust.
-Phelps is the only character connected to the TV show, but we do also get the theme song, the ‘if you choose to accept this mission’ tapes and rubber masks.
+Phelps is the only character connected to the original TV show (and I believe the last time), but we do also get the theme song, the ‘if you choose to accept this mission’ tapes and rubber masks.
 So Cruise sporting some pretty short hair in this one, has to break into CIA headquarters to get a disc or file or something.
 Ving Rhames, Leon and the first in a line of forgettable IMF leading ladies helps him.

 The bad guys are taken care of and Agent Cruise is proved innocent or something and goes back to work ready for his next mission.

 Agent Tom Cruise has longer has long hair this time and is doing some pretty cool mountain climbing stunts.
-He puts on his sunglasses and is given his mission.
+He puts on his sunglasses and is given his mission by boss man Anthony Hopkins.
 Ummm….I’m going to take a stab at it.
 A bad guy stole something and is trying to sell it so Cruise has to stop him?
 Maybe he’s a former IMF agent who is a traitor and used to be Cruise’s friend.
 I’m guessing here.

 Dougray Scott is the bad guy.
 I only remember him being in this because he lost out the role of Wolverine in X-Men because filming went on too long in this.
 He must hate thinking about this movie.
 Thandie Newton is the IMF leading lady.
 She’s the only Mission Impossible gal I can name.
 I remember she was one of the current young, attractive up-and-coming actresses at the time.